Robinhood Markets, Inc.

 Environmental & Social Impact

-Environmental Commitments: Climate Strategy: Robinhood Markets, Inc. is subject to various federal, state, local, and foreign laws and regulations related to climate risk and environmental impact, including climate disclosure regimes (e.g., EU’s Corporate Sustainability Reporting Directive, California’s Climate Corporate Data Accountability Act and Climate Related Financial Risk Act, SEC’s Final Rules on Climate-Related Disclosures).
-The interpretation and enforcement of these regimes are uncertain, and compliance may require significant resources.
-Supply Chain Sustainability: Not explicitly detailed in the filing.
+- Climate Strategy: Subject to federal, state, local, and foreign laws and regulations relating to climate risk and environmental impact, including climate disclosure regimes (e.g., EU’s Corporate Sustainability Reporting Directive, California’s Climate Corporate Data Accountability Act and Climate Related Financial Risk Act, and the SEC’s final rules).

 Business Cyclicality & Seasonality